-Don is Managing Director of Thomvest Ventures, and works with entrepreneurs in the areas of financial technology and marketing technology.
-Together with the Thomvest team, Don’s investments in financial services include Credijusto, Figure, Kabbage, Ladder Life, LendingClub (NYSE: LC), LendUp, Orchard (acquired by Kabbage), PeerStreet, Ribbon, SoFi, Tala, and Zendrive.
-His investments in marketing technologies include DataXu (acquired by Roku), NetBase, Singular, and Vungle (acquired by Blackstone).
-Don’s prior investments also included Cylance (acquired by Blackberry), FlashSoft (acquired by SanDisk), GuardianEdge (acquired by Symantec), and Okena (acquired by Cisco).
+Together with the Thomvest team, Don’s investments in financial technology include Blend (NYSE: BLND), Carta, Credijusto, Figure, Kabbage (acquired by American Express), Ladder Life, LendingClub (NYSE: LC), LendUp, Orchard (acquired by Kabbage), PeerStreet, Ribbon, SoFi (NASDAQ: SOFI), Tala, Unqork, and Zendrive.
+His investments in marketing technologies include DataXu (acquired by Roku), NetBase Quid, Singular, and Vungle (acquired by Blackstone).
+Don’s prior investments reflect his earlier focus on data and cybersecurity and include Cylance (acquired by Blackberry), FlashSoft (acquired by SanDisk), GuardianEdge (acquired by Symantec), and Okena (acquired by Cisco).

-Prior to Thomvest, Don helped lead the Asian business development efforts for several startup companies in the data analysis and networking industries as part of his work with Asia Pacific Ventures.
-He also spent three years as an Analyst with Lehman Brothers, where he worked with clients in the software and semiconductor industries.
+Prior to Thomvest, Don helped lead the Japanese business development efforts for several startup companies in the data analysis and networking industries as part of his work with Asia Pacific Ventures.
+Don’s work in business development gave him firsthand experience in driving the revenue growth of several of his clients.
+Prior to doing business development for startups, Don spent three years as an Analyst with Lehman Brothers, where he worked with clients in the software and semiconductor industries.
 Don received a B.A. in Chinese from UCLA and M.A.s in both East Asian Studies and Political Science from Stanford University.

 Harold is Managing Director of Thomvest Properties and is responsible for developing and executing the fund’s investment strategies.
 Prior to Thomvest Properties, Harold established a real estate investment fund that acquired a portfolio of single-family rental homes and related assets across the United States.
 Harold, along with a team of dedicated professionals, continues to lead the operation and growth of the portfolio.